Menu

 Class Two

 Welcome back everyone!
-We hope you had a fabulous summer holiday and are rested and ready for the Autumn Term in Year 2.
+We hope you had a fabulous Easter holiday and are rested and ready for the Summer Term in Year 2.
 We have lots of new things to learn so we hope you are looking forward to our exciting term ahead.

 The Class Two Team